microsoftgraph/microsoft-graph-docs/api-reference/beta/api/reportroot-getoffice365activeusercounts.md

 Get the count of daily active users in the reporting period by product.

+> [!NOTE]
-> **Note:** For details about different report views and names, see [Office 365 Reports - Active Users](https://support.office.com/client/Active-Users-fc1cf1d0-cd84-43fd-adb7-a4c4dfa8112d).
+> For details about different report views and names, see [Office 365 Reports - Active Users](https://support.office.com/client/Active-Users-fc1cf1d0-cd84-43fd-adb7-a4c4dfa8112d).

 ## Permissions